mearashadowfax/OpenStove/src/content/recipes/kharcho-beef-soup.md

 recipeNotes:
   [
     "Khmeli suneli is a Georgian spice blend that typically includes coriander, fenugreek, marigold petals, blue fenugreek, cloves, cinnamon, and sometimes chilies.
 If unavailable, you can substitute with a mixture of ground coriander, turmeric, and paprika.", "For a richer flavored soup, use bone-in beef chuck roast instead of stew meat.
-However, increase the cooking time until the beef is very tender, falling off the bone."
-    "Adjust the amount of red pepper flakes to your desired spice level.
-You can also add a chopped fresh chili pepper for an extra kick."
-    "Chopped fresh tarragon can be used in place of, or in addition to, cilantro and parsley for a different flavor profile."
+However, increase the cooking time until the beef is very tender, falling off the bone.", "Adjust the amount of red pepper flakes to your desired spice level.
+You can also add a chopped fresh chili pepper for an extra kick.", "Chopped fresh tarragon can be used in place of, or in addition to, cilantro and parsley for a different flavor profile."
   ]